zgjiangtoby/zgjiangtoby.github.io/_pages/about.md

 News
 ======
+= [05/2023] Our system won the 2nd place in Spanish and Italian on the SemEval 2023 Shared Task 3: DETECTING THE CATEGORY, THE FRAMING, AND THE PERSUASION TECHNIQUES IN ONLINE NEWS IN A MULTI-LINGUAL SETUP.
-- [12/2022] Our paper was published on the International Journal of Machine Learning and Cybernetics.
+- [12/2022] One paper was published on the International Journal of Machine Learning and Cybernetics.
 - [11/2022] One paper was accpeted by MediaEval 2022 Working Notes Processdings.
 - [06/2022] One paper was accpeted by MAD '22: Proceedings of the 1st International Workshop on Multimedia AI against Disinformation.